pixidust724/novela-carrie/content/posts/2019-07-16-MoetHennesy/index.md

   />
 </div>

-**Digital Wine Menu** was presented in this acceleration programme.
-Traditional wine menu is confusing and does not provide further information for example the most important for wine and dine is the wine pairing experience.

 ### Problem Statement
 Base on the exisiting problem of traditional wine menu, we have come up with few HMW questions: